 Want a pet, but feel like it’s not an option because you rent?
 With temporary dog doors, including temporary dog door for French doors, and temporary dog door with flap, owning a pet in a rental has never been easier.
 Our pet door installation team doesn’t just want you to have the best dog door, they want you to be able to actually have the dog (or cat) to go with the door.
 So here are some tips to help you convince your landlord to welcome your furry friend.

-How to Become a Pet Owner As a Renter
+How to Become a Renter as a Pet Owner

 Unfortunately, there are not a whole lot of protections for having a pet as a renter with the exception of provisions for service animals and emotional support pets.
 But this shouldn’t dissuade you, the Humane Society has found that 72% of renters have pets!
 Here is how it can become one of that 72 %.